TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

       comment_previews
     end

-### Closures (Blocks, Procs, and Lambdas)
+### Closures (Blocks, Procs, Lambdas, and Methods)

 One of the most confusing parts of learning basic Ruby (until your AHA! moment) is understanding what blocks are and how they work, mostly because it's something you probably haven't ever seen before.
 It shouldn't be, because they're actually pretty simple.
 You've already seen them before, whether it's using them yourself during the prep work or most recently in the section on iteration, where they came up as inputs to some of the iterators.

 Here, you'll learn more about blocks and also about their lessor known cousins, Procs, lambdas and Methods.
 By the end, you should be comfortable working with blocks and writing your own methods that take them.
-You should understand when you may need to use a Proc instead and the basics of why the other two -- lambdas and Methods -- .
+You should understand when you may need to use a Proc instead and the basics of the other two options -- lambdas and Methods -- .

 Blocks are just chunks of code that you can pick up and drop into another method as an input.
-They're often called anonymous functions because they have no name but behave much like functions.
-They're like little helper functions... you don't find blocks just hanging around without some method (like `each`) using them.
+They're often called "anonymous functions" because they have no name but behave much like functions.
+They're like little helper functions... you don't find blocks just hanging around without some method (like `#each`) using them.

 You **declare a block** using squiggly braces `{}` if it's on one line or `do ... end` if it's on multiple lines (by convention... you can use either one if you really want):